Enchilada Vs Chimichanga: Do You Know The Differences?

 Fillings

-The reason is simple: As stated above, a chimichanga is a Tex-Mex dish, and the area technically is all about the beef.
+The reason is simple: As stated above, a chimichanga is a Tex-Mex dish, and the area technically is all about beef.
 As a result, it plays a prominent role in Tex-Mex cuisine, notably in chimichangas.

 Sauce